15.4 C

 $ find / -type f -perm 0777 -print -exec chmod 644 {} \;

-The above find command searches all files that have 777 permission associated with them and will change their permission status to 644 using the chmod command.
+The above find command searches all files with 777 permission associated with them and will change their permission status to 644 using the chmod command.
 Only you can now read or write to the files with 644 permission.

 22. Find All Directories with 777 Permissions and chmod to 755